gdm413229/swwmgz_m/README.md

 ### Bottom left corner

-Your health, armor and fuel, along with an inventory box, and all active armors and powerups (with their respective durability/duration).
+Your health and fuel, along with an inventory box, and all active armors and powerups (with their respective durability/duration).

 ### Bottom border

-Pickup messages.
+Voice acting subtitles and pickup messages.
 Repeated pickups will have a multiplier suffix added.
 Total messages shown are also configurable.

 ### Bottom right corner

-Current equipped weapon stats.
-Ammo(s) and such.
-Below it, the weapon slots.
+The weapon slots.
+Above them, the currently equipped weapon's stats (i.e.: ammo(s) and such).

 ### Targeter